EricaDallatomasina/project_seai/README.md

-# Name of the project: Comparison between posit and float representation in a computer vision task using YOLOv5
+# Project: Comparison between posit and float representation in a computer vision task using YOLOv5

 Repository for the project of the course of Symbolic and Evolutionary Artificial Intelligence.